gtk-rs/gtk4-rs/book/src/g_object_properties.md

  </video>
 </div>

-The final nice feature of properties is, that you can connect a callback to the event when a property gets changed.
+Another nice feature of properties is, that you can connect a callback to the event, when a property gets changed.
 For example like this:

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/g_object_properties/3/main.rs">listings/g_object_properties/3/main.rs</a>